 How to Make Birria - the Recipe Method

-Dry Toast the Peppers.
-Heat a large pan to medium heat and add the dried chilies.
-Dry toast them in the hot pan 1-2 minutes per side, until the skins darken.
+Heat a cast iron pan to medium-high heat dry toast the dried chilies 1-2 minutes per side, until the skins darken.
+This helps loosen the oils and develops flavor.

 See the RECIPE NOTES below.